Many or all companies we feature compensate us. Compensation and editorial

 Citi student loan servicing fined by the CFPB

 In 2017, the Consumer Financial Protection Bureau (CFPB) fined Citi for illegal student loan servicing practices, such as misleading borrowers and charging inaccurate late fees.
-They were also accused of charging higher minimum payments and giving inaccurate information about tax deductions for student loan interest.
+It was also accused of charging higher minimum payments and giving inaccurate information about tax deductions for student loan interest.

-Citi’s loan servicing practices made it confusing and costly for many borrowers to repay their loans.
-As a result, Citi had to pay a $2.75 million fine and return $3.75 million to affected borrowers.
-Those affected by these practices were eligible to collect a refund ranging from $47 to $250.
+Citi’s loan servicing practices made it confusing and expensive for many borrowers to repay their loans.
+As a result, Citi had to pay a $2.75 million fine and return $3.75 million to affected borrowers, who were eligible to collect a refund ranging from $47 to $250.

 Will I receive a refund from Citi?

-If you had student loans serviced by Citibank between 2006 and 2015, then you may be eligible for a refund.
+If Citibank serviced your student loans between 2006 and 2015, then you may be eligible for a refund.

-Borrowers who had loans serviced by Citi at the time of retribution should have received a statement credit on their account.
-If the impacted loans were paid off or serviced by another company, Citi was required to send a refund check in the mail.
+Borrowers who had loans serviced by Citi at the time of retribution should have seen a statement credit on their account.
+If the impacted loans were paid off or serviced by another company, Citi should have sent a refund check in the mail.

 In short, if you were owed a refund, you should have already received it.
 For more details on the action against Citibank, check out the press release from the CFPB.